pelekhs/energy-guard-risk-database/README.md

 - Exports write to `/exports` (configurable) and persist across container restarts when mounted.
 - Timestamped daily exports (`eg_risks_YYYYMMDD.json/csv`) are pruned after 14 days.

-## Running Tests
+## Running Tests (TODO)

 ```bash
 pytest
 ```

 ## TODOs
-- Schema will be constantly evolved based on the needs
+- Schema will be constantly evolved based on the needs...
-- Update provenance with the mappings of [risk-atlas-nexus by IBM](https://github.com/IBM/risk-atlas-nexus/tree/main/src/risk_atlas_nexus/data/knowledge_graph/mappings) where applicable.
-- Add ALTAI mappings based on the requirements for trustworthy AI and the structure of the questionnaire.
-- Create a user friendly front-end to explore the database.
+- Create a user friendly front-end to explore the database and add risks as a stakeholder.
 The front-end should be in accordance with the main template of the EnergyGuard platform.
 - Map to the acceptance environment of T5.2 as follows: Create a matchmaking service (maybe LLM based) that based on the type of AI application tested by the client displays the appropriate risks and alerts for their specific type of AI system.

-Tests validate schema constraints, search and filter behavior, importer idempotency, and export parity with the database count (using a temporary SQLite database for convenience).
+- Pytests
+- Database should be public.
+It can only be modified by EnergyGuard admins though.

 ## License